-It is important to be aware of the fact that on all modern operating systems, such as Linux, Windows and OSX, there is a feature called virtual memory, which allows programs running on your computer to act is if they have more physical memory (RAM) by making use of space on the hard drive.
-Virtual memory comes into effect when more memory is required to run multiple applications (aka programs) than the physical RAM chips the computer has installed.
-On Windows the information in virtual memory is stored a special file known as a pagefile.
-On Linux, OS X and BSD, it is stored in a special area of the hard drive, called a swap partition.
+However - it is important to be aware of the fact that on all modern operating systems Linux, Windows, OSX etc, there is a feature called virtual memory, which basically allows programs running on your computer to use a piece of your hard drive in a similar fashion to how they use RAM.
+This kicks in when more memory is required than is provided for by the RAM chips in your computer.
+On windows this information is stored in the pagefile on your hard drive and on Linux/BSD/OSX etc. it is stored on the swap partition.

-To prevent people from reading the information that is left there you must also encrypt the pagefile or swap partition.
+To prevent people from reading the information that is left there you must also encrypt the pagefile or swap space.

 A simplest solution to this is to encrypt your whole hard drive.
-Various Linux versions have this feature built into their installers and there are plenty of help out there on the internet on how to do this.
+Various Linux versions have this feature built into their installers and there are plenty of wiki's out there on how to do this.
 If you're stuck with using Windows, using TrueCrypt for encryption of your whole hard drive is probably the way to go.

-After encrypting your hard drive and swap partition/pagefile you can secure it too.
-Some Free Software systems, such as Ubuntu, allow you to create a space on your computer were you can store files that can only be accessed when a password is entered, when a particular pen drive (USB stick) is present in the system, or any number of specific other criteria are met.
+After encrypting your hard drive and swap/pagefile you can obscure it too.
+When using some Free Software operating systems; for example Ubuntu, you can create a space on your computer like the home directory were you can store files that can only be accessed when a password is entered, when a particular USB key is present in the system, or any number of criteria are met.

-It is important to remember that, like when securing your home, no system is fool-proof.
-As new methods are developed to secure doors, other methods are developed to break into them.
+It is important to remember that, like with securing your house, no system is fool-proof.
+As new systems are developed to secure doors, other systems are developed too in order to break them.
 The key issue is to be aware of the risks, the ways available to protect yourself from those risks, and the trouble you are prepared to go into in order to do that.

-For example, if your computer/laptop has been compromised with a key-stoke logger, it doesn't matter how good your cryptography is if a third party knows everything you type.
-Choosing an operating system, such as Linux, BSD or OS X, that makes it harder for trojans to infect your computer, or one even one that has less trojans written for it in the first place is a useful first step towards enhanced security.
+For example, if your computer/laptop has been bugged or

+compromised in some way, it doesn't matter how good your cryptography is if your keystrokes are being recorded.
+Using an operating system where installing bots that do that is more difficult is a useful first step towards enhanced security.